Accept the 150-Mile Chicopee Challenge

 Stretch Your Legs and Get Outdoors

-In the spirit of turning over a new leaf for 2020 (you know, those healthy living goals you set each January?), Elachee used the First Day Hike to kick off a wellness initiative, the 150-Mile Chicopee Challenge.
-This independent program provides a framework to stretch your legs and the incentive to get out in the woods to hike on a regular basis.
+In the spirit of turning over a new leaf for 2020 (you know, those healthy living goals you set each January?), Elachee used the First Day Hike to kick off a wellness initiative, the Hiking for Health 150-Mile Chicopee Challenge.
+This independent program, presented by Elachee 2020 Annual Platinum Sponsor Northside Hospital, provides a framework to stretch your legs and the incentive to get out in the woods to hike on a regular basis.

 The best part?
 Elachee recently installed new signage and mileage markers along the 8-mile hiking trail system in Chicopee Woods to help hikers better navigate and enjoy their woodlands adventure.
 Need further incentive to take a hike?
 Visit this slice of wilderness in the city and enjoy.
 You will be surrounded by a great diversity of flora and fauna along these pristine trails that are nestled within 1,440 acres of wilderness in south Hall County!